Writer's Games Tips & Events

 Writer's Games Prizes

-Event: Each of the top five winning entries appear in the Portion's anthology volume of 72 Hours of Insanity.
+Event: Each of the top five winning entries is published in the Portion's anthology volume of 72 Hours.

 Event winners receive 25% off any single service at our affiliate, Premier Literary Services.